Month 11, Day 1, Sunday 2:00 p.m.

 After they finished eating, the student liaisons led them outside again.
 They pointed out the Flats to the north, where the white cliffs rose higher and lost their covering of dirt, creating a few flat buttes and many wide open spaces.

 Another tower rose out of the midst of the trees as they moved further west.
-This was Eagle Tower, and restricted to professors and high-level student aids, who used it for research and experimentation.
+This was Eagle Tower, and restricted to professors and high-level student aides, who used it for research and experimentation.

 Beyond that was what Tanya ominously called “the Menagerie,” warning them not to act like idiots with plants and animals they didn’t understand.
 “Every term, at least one person is sent to the medical wing because they were too stupid to realize you don’t touch possibly dangerous things you don’t understand.
 You do not sniff them.
 You do not taste them.
 And you definitely do not decide to be friends with them because they’re just so darn cute.”